MauroLuzzatto/explainy/README.md

 model = RandomForestRegressor(random_state=0).fit(X_train, y_train)
 ```

-Pass the trained model and the to be explained dataset into a `PermutationExplanation` (or any other explanation) object.
+Initialize the `PermutationExplanation` (or any other explanation) object and pass in the trained model and the to be explained dataset.

-Define the number of features used in the explanation and the index of the sample that should be explained.
+Addtionally, define the number of features used in the explanation.
+This allows you to configure the verbosity of your exaplanation.

+ Set the index of the sample that should be explained.

 ```python
 from explainy.explanations.permutation_explanation import PermutationExplanation